Motion topics

 Summary

-If the pendulum weight or bob of a simple pendulum is pulled to a relatively small angle and let go, it will swing back and forth at a regular frequency.
-If damping effects from air resistance and friction are negligible, some equations concerning the frequency and period of the the pendulum, as well as the speed of the bob can be calculated.
+If damping effects from air resistance and friction are negligible, equations concerning the frequency and period of the the pendulum, as well as the length of the string can be calculated.

 Feel good by doing your very best